grapa-dev/grapa/docs-src/docs/migrations/rust_to_grapa_migration.md

 - **Atomic operations**: - Use Grapa's threading
 - **Memory ordering**: - Use Grapa's memory model

 > **Note:** Many "missing" features are actually available in Grapa through different mechanisms.
-For example, Rust's ownership system is replaced by Grapa's automatic memory management, and Rust's async/await is replaced by Grapa's built-in parallel processing.
+For example, Rust's ownership system is replaced by Grapa's automatic memory management, and Rust's async/await is replaced by Grapa's built-in parallel processing - see [Why Async/Await is Unnecessary](../advanced_concurrency_and_callbacks.md#why-asyncawait-is-unnecessary-in-grapa).

 ### Data Structures and Collections